 Inpatient drug rehab is a more intensive form of treatment.

 Individuals stay inside of a treatment facility for an extended amount of time.
-This is a more costly option as the treatment center provides the person with room accommodations, 24-hour monitoring, medical attention, food, bedding, supervision, and a daily curriculum.
+This is a more costly option as the residential treatment center provides the person with room accommodations, 24-hour monitoring, medical attention, food, bedding, supervision, and a daily curriculum.

 This type of treatment is suited for those who require around-the-clock supervision.
 We understand that recovery isn’t always an easy journey.
 Bridging the gap between addiction and getting sober can be hard.
 At Renaissance, our community is here to provide support and remind you recovery is within reach even on the days you don’t feel your best.
 Inpatient treatment is perfect for people who need that extra support, a clinical team, and a community of recovery clients in their corner.
 This method helps people move towards sobriety with intimate therapy sessions and round-the-clock physical assistance.